Our Mission is to help homeowners plan and complete

 - Negotiate successfully with sellers, designers,

-contractors, subs, and other professionals - Build a healthy, low-energy, and durable building
+- Build a healthy, low-energy, and durable building.

-- Get your project built on time and on budget
+- Get your project built on time and on budget.

 - Reduce your costs.

-- Reduce your risk.
+- Minimize your risk.

 - And keep your sanity!